anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 The Xiaomi Mijia 1080p model v3 is the snow-white model which was released in 2018, and has a T20L SOC with 64MB RAM Unfortunately there is no known Firmware-exploit which allows us to easily edit the firmware to gain ssh-access to the camera.
-In order to get OPenFang on the camera, we need to program a custom bootloader to the camera by using a ch341a programmer.
+In order to get OpenFang on the camera, we need to program a custom bootloader to the camera by using a ch341a programmer.